Construction cost index for residential buildings

 Transport costs indices compiled by Statistics Norway.

-The material prices are collected by means of questionnaires, which are sent to the outlets on the 12 th of each month, and returned to Statistics Norway 10 days later.
+The material prices are collected by means of questionnaires, which are sent to the outlets on the 15th of each month.
+The deadline is 10 days after.

 The prices are put through tests, which identify observations with large price changes from the previous month.
 Prices are also checked when sorted by item and when items are aggregated into groups.
 Sub-indices and item-indices are checked against time-series that are published earlier and comparisons with other statistics.

 The construction cost indices are calculated as Laspeyres indices.
 A new weight basis was adopted in January 2000.
 The weights are based on calculations and accounting data from 7 apartment building projects and 4 detached house projects.
 Projects which in size and standard were close to the average from Statistics Norway's surveys of detached houses and multi-dwelling units completed in 1997 and 1998.
 The weight basis was prepared in accordance with the Norwegian Standard for specification of costs in building project NS 3453.